dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/proxy-load-balancer.md

 ### Configuration for an IPv4 address represented as an IPv6 address

-If the server is using dual-mode sockets, IPv4 addresses are supplied in an IPv6 format (for example, `10.0.0.1` in IPv4 represented in IPv6 as `::ffff:10.0.0.1`).
+If the server is using dual-mode sockets, IPv4 addresses are supplied in an IPv6 format (for example, `10.0.0.1` in IPv4 represented in IPv6 as `::ffff:10.0.0.1` or `::ffff:a00:1`).
 See [IPAddress.MapToIPv6](xref:System.Net.IPAddress.MapToIPv6*).
 You can confirm if this format is required by looking at the [HttpContext.Connection.RemoteIpAddress](xref:Microsoft.AspNetCore.Http.ConnectionInfo.RemoteIpAddress*).

 In the following example, a network address that supplies forwarded headers is added to the `KnownNetworks` in IPv6 format: